Farro and Haute share the same underlying structure and functionality. This guide applies to both templates.

 - Blog post - Select Header: Full Bleed

-Once enabled, new (Overlay) tweaks appear in the Header sections of the Style Editor.
+Once enabled, new (Overlay) tweaks appear in the Header sections of Site Styles.
 These allow you to customize the colors of the header elements displaying over blog post thumbnails.

 Check Show Border to add a border around your site.
 Tweaks appear to set its Width and Color.
 On shorter pages, the border color displays below the footer content to the bottom of the browser.